 Council of Motor Clubs

-Our Club is affiliated with the CMC which represents affiliated clubs and their members with authorities such as the Roads & Maritime Services Authority of NSW with reference to Conditional Historic Registration; the Federal Government on matters such as leaded fuel and its continued availability, and such like.
+Originally affiliated with the Albury based Southern Motoring Group, our Club became affiliated with the Sydney based Council of Motor Clubs NSW on 28th May 2019.
+The CMC, like the SMG, represents affiliated clubs and their members with authorities such as the Roads & Maritime Services Authority of NSW with reference to Conditional Historic Registration; the Federal Government on matters such as leaded fuel and its continued availability, and such like.

-The Council is not a “controlling” body; it may issue guidelines or advice on an issue when requested, but it will never tell an affiliated club like ours what to do.
+The CMC is not a “controlling” body; it may issue guidelines or advice on an issue when requested, but it will never tell an affiliated club like ours what to do.

 The CMC has over 170 specialty motoring clubs as affiliates – those clubs contain around 27,000 members with diverse interests including trucks, buses, trams, ex-military vehicles, fire engines, motor cycles/scooters and cars, road going and racing, from the veteran, vintage, pre-war, post-war and modern eras.